box/developer.box.com/content/guides/uploads/chunked/with-sdks.md

 # Chunked Upload with SDKs

-The Box SDKs make it easy to perform a chunked upload with their built-in methods.
+The Box SDKs make it possible to perform a chunked upload with the built-in SDK methods.

 <Samples id='x_chunked_uploads' variant='automatic' />